Salpingitis is a type of pelvic inflammatory disease (PID) that involves inflammation of the tubes.

 As this is an inflammation normally caused by a bacterial agent, the treatment of choice is the pharmacological one, which consists of antibiotic and anti-inflammatory pain medication.

 The antibiotic used will depend on the microorganism that causes the infection.
-Some of those used are doxycycline, azithromycin, erythromycin or levofloxacin.
+Some of those users are doxycycline, azithromycin, erythromycin, or levofloxacin.

 The patient's partner should also be treated with antibiotics and it is advisable to avoid sexual intercourse until one week after the end of the treatment.